songbohu/gelatod/README.md

-# GelaToD: A very small ToD Dataset for Gelato
+# GelaToD: A Very Small ToD Dataset for Gelato

 A very small and LLM generated task oriented dialogue dataset for gelato. 🍨